 A student wishing to complete the requirements for the A.A., A.F.A., or A.S. degree must earn 96 quarter hours of credit with an overall grade point average of 2.0 or better.

-Approximately sixty (60) of these hours are in designated areas while the other 30 or so are termed electives.
-A student may fulfill these requirements through a general liberal arts course of studies, or through consultation with his advisor he may channel his choice of electives in a patterned way toward his future major area of concentration.
+The number of hours of required courses and elective courses vary with each of these degrees and are outlined on the following pages.
+A student's choice of electives should be decided through consultation with his/her advisor in a patterned way toward the student's future major area of concentration.